stevearrants/style/docs/interfacewriting.md

 Use:

-> Click **JIRA Service Desk** to create a help request.
+> Select **JIRA Service Desk** to create a help request.
 Include details
 > about your problem.

 Or:

-> To get started, click the **JIRA Service Desk** link to create a new
+> To get started, select the **JIRA Service Desk** link to create a new
 > ticket.
 Remember to include the details of your problem.

-Focus on what the reader can do rather than what they can't using positive language.
+Focus on what the reader *can do* rather than what they *can't* by using positive language.

 Instead of: